nbrockington/vnn/README.md

 # Known bugs
 -- Has only been tested on OS X (MacBook Pro)

--- On some OX S systems,when using Octave with GNUPLOT qt, 3D scatter plot background is black by default and must be changed to white manually by user to improve visualisation
+-- On older OX S systems, such as Mojave 10.14.6 and earlier, when using Octave with GNUPLOT qt, 3D scatter plot background is black by default and must be changed to white manually by user at the start of the backpropagation learning process to improve visualisation.